12 unique places to stay in the UK

 Here be dragons, Suffolk

-One for all the fantasy fans out there, this bed and breakfast was previously uncharted (so you couldn’t stay in it).
+One for all the fantasy fans out there, this bed and breakfast was previously uncharted.
 The medieval house has now been renovated and converted, so explore the fascinating and unexplored area to your heart’s content.

 Price from £295 per room per night.
 For more information click this link.

-Fit for princes and princesses alike, treat yourself like kings and queens with a stay in this luxurious castle.
+With over 66 beds available, this castle is fit for princes and princesses alike!
+Treat yourself like kings and queens on a hostel budget with a stay in this medieval castle.

-Price from £110 per room per night, minimum 2 night stay.
+Price from £15 per bed per night.
 For more information click this link.

 Bubble dome, Enniskillen